hutt94/SCH/README.md

 EVAL = True
 ```

-You can downlod the trained models via following links:
+You can downlod the trained models via following links (have been updated):

 | Dataset | Hash Bit | Downlod |
 | :-- | :--: | :--: |